lipa-costa1/Data-Mining/README.md

 and the remaining about shape forms, were obtained from the grains.
 The original data had observations referring to 7 different bean varieties, in this study’s case, only two varieties were considered.
 Therefore, the objective of this work is to apply models that correctly determine the variety.
 The variables associated to the data are:

 • Area (A)- The area of a bean zone and the number of pixels within its boundaries.

 • Perimeter (P)- Bean circumference is defined as the length of its border.

 • Major axis length (L)- The distance between the ends of the longest line that can be drawn from a bean.

 • Minor axis length (l)- The longest line that can be drawn from the bean while standing perpendicular to the main axis.

 • Aspect ratio (K)- Defines the relationship between L and l.

 • Eccentricity (Ec)- Eccentricity of the ellipse having the same moments as the region.

 • Convex area (C)- Number of pixels in the smallest convex polygon that can contain the area of a bean seed.

 • Equivalent diameter (Ed)- The diameter of a circle having the same area as a bean seed area.

 • Extent (Ex)- The ratio of the pixels in the bounding box to the bean area.

 • Solidity (S)- Also known as convexity.
 The ratio of the pixels in the convex shell to those found in beans.

 • Roundness (R)

-• Compactness (CO)- Measures the roundness of an object: Ed/L.
+• Compactness (CO)- Measures the roundness of an object.

 • ShapeFactor1 (SF1).

 • ShapeFactor2 (SF2).

 • ShapeFactor3 (SF3).

 • ShapeFactor4 (SF4).

 • Response variable: Beans can be one of two varieties, BOMBAY or DERMASON.

 The report consists of 6 sections and is organized as follows: Section 2 describes the dataset and some preliminary analysis, Section 3 describes the methodology, Section 4 describes the classification methods, Section 5 presents the experimental findings and Section 6 concludes.